AnthonyTippy/Crestron-EDK-Superscripts/README.md

 3. Rename firmware file name [$fname = 'tsw-xx60_2.009.0122.00.puf']
 4. Run script!

+# DHCP Killer
+DHCP Killer is a script to automate the process of turning off DHCP and setting the ethernet settings to static.

+1. Paste IP.txt list in root directory of script
+2. Change IP list name in script (to match name of your IP list)
+3. Edit DNS variables to desired IP's (defaults to googles DNS)
+4. Run script

+- Script will filter import ip list and filter through device IP's
+- script will pull device IP info (IP address, subnet mask, gateway)
+- script then sets device ethernet settings to static matching previously gathered info
+- script disables DHCP
+- Your device should have the same IP address it started with, but set to static

 # More information about the crestron powershell module
 https://sdkcon78221.crestron.com/sdk/Crestron_EDK_SDK/Content/Topics/Modules/CrestronSession-Module.htm